google/digitalbuildings/ontology/docs/ontology.md

     to minimize the amount of namespace qualification required. \
 [^24]: Validation currently depends on comparing the fist segment of the name
     for determining whether certain types should be compared with each other for certain configuration linter warnings.
-This should be replced with a check on some aspect of the type structure rather than the name.
+This should be replaced with a check on some aspect of the type structure rather than the name.